 Our Verdict: The Orion StarMax 90 TableTop telescope is a ready-to-go instrument that is designed for maximum use with little user intervention.
 Mak-Cass scopes rarely need collimation, they have closed optics, and they’re incredibly convenient for pulling out and observing right away.
-For under 200 bucks, the StarMax gets our vote.
+For a telescope under 200 bucks, the StarMax gets our vote.

 Who is the Orion StarMax 90 TableTop Best Suited to?

 The StarMax 90 is a fun and easy-to-use telescope setup that is designed for beginners or experienced users looking for a ready-to-go telescope that they need in an instant.
 When something in the sky is especially bright, pull out the StarMax and get a closer look.

 Getting it set up is a breeze due to its compact and lightweight design, so it’s aimed at observers who need a ready-to-go instrument for when nature calls.

 Because the Orion telescope has a small aperture, is inexpensive, and lacks complicated mount procedures, beginners will find the StarMax easy to start with.